-Our Chamonix Alpine Climbing Holiday is ideal for mountaineers who have completed an alpine intro course, or done some UK rock/winter climbing before and now want to cut their teeth on longer, more technical routes and high quality alpine summits.
-Chamonix is justly famous for its high concentration of classic routes across all grades and styles of climbing: classic multi-pitch rock routes, ice gullies and faces, mixed routes, and classic alpine ridges on snow and rock are all on the tick list.
+Our Chamonix Alpine Climbing Holiday is ideal for mountaineers who have completed an alpine training course, or done some UK rock/winter climbing before and now want to cut their teeth on longer, more technical routes and high quality alpine summits.
+Chamonix is justly famous for its high concentration of classic routes across all grades and styles of climbing: classic multi-pitch rock routes, ice gullies and faces, mixed routes, and classic alpine ridges are all potential objectives.

 This is an intermediate level trip.
-To take part you should be at Fitness Level 2 and Tech Level 3 (see our Fitness/Experience guidelines below).
-To get the most out of this course you need to either have prior alpine experience or have climbed at least Scottish II in winter and UK rock grade VS (or equivalent).
+To take part you should be at Fitness Level 3 and Tech Level 3 (see our Fitness/Experience guidelines below).
+To get the most out of this course you need to either have prior alpine experience or have climbed at least Scottish III in winter and UK rock grade VS (or equivalent).
 A Lake District classic rock weekend would be a great Uk based warm up for this trip.

 One IFMGA guide climbing with 2 clients.